yash-kumarsharma/Elera-frontend/README.md

 # 🌟 Elira: Empowering Women Through Technology

 A web platform focused on enhancing women's **safety** and **financial independence** through accessible tools and resources.

 > Built with **HTML5**, **CSS3 (Tailwind CSS)**, **JavaScript**, and a **Flask (Python)** backend for features like safe route mapping.

 🔗 **Live Website:** [Elira — Github Pages](https://yash-kumarsharma.github.io/Elira/)

 ---

+## 🏆 Recognition

+🎖️ **Hackathon Winner** – This project was built as part of a hackathon and recognized for its innovation, impact, and execution.

+---